Mercedes-Benz CL-Class: Second generation (C215; 1998–2006)

 The second generation CL was the C215-chassis four passenger coupé of 1998–2006, with development 1993 to 1999 and final design approved in 1996.
 It was based on the Mercedes-Benz S-Class (W220) (which was launched in late 1998 in Europe), though it rides on an 8 in shorter wheelbase.
 Upon release, it was the only pillarless hardtop in production, until the CLK also became pillarless in 2001.
-The CL's front fascia of four oval headlights was similar to the headlights used of the W210 and W211 E-Class.
+The CL's front fascia of four oval headlights was similar to the headlights used on the W210 and W211 E-Class.

 The CL model variants included the: